albertnel/takealot/README.md

 ### Installation

-1. For the sake of completion, the ``/vendor`` directory is included in the submission as well as the git repo, but this should never be the case for a production application.
+For the sake of completion, the ``/vendor`` directory is included in the submission as well as the git repo, but this should never be the case for a production application.
 If the folder does not exist or is empty, please install using the following in the root directory of the project:
 ``composer install``

 ### Note on included files

 Ideally you would have a ``.gitignore`` file to exclude the ``/vendor``, ``/src/templates/cache`` and so forth.
 For the sake of having a working project without the need of further technologies such as Composer, I have submitted everything to this repo.
-For production solutions a ``.gitignore`` file is absolutely mandotory.
+For production solutions a ``.gitignore`` file is absolutely mandatory.

 ### Running the application